Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 • Any other unwelcome conduct that has the purpose or effect of creating an intimidating, hostile, or offensive working environment as defined by law, or has the purpose or effect of unreasonably interfering with an individual’s work performance or otherwise adversely affecting an individual’s employment opportunities.

-Unlawful harassment, whether it is physical, verbal, or visual in nature, is a form of employee misconduct which undermines the integrity of the employment relationship within our Library.
+Unlawful harassment, whether it is physical, verbal or visual in nature, is a form of employee misconduct which undermines the integrity of the employment relationship within our Library.

 WHO CAN BE A TARGET?